Andaman and Nicobar Islands – Culture and Tradition

-In the Andaman group of islands that the music is more prominent and important.
+In the Andaman group of islands, music is more prominent and important.
 The Andamanese are highly fond of their own music.
 They give more importance to the originality of their music and they don’t pay attention to other styles.

 Even among the different tribes of Andaman, the rhythm and styles differ drastically.
 Onge tribes developed all the songs.
 They sing generally to accompany a dance.
 Both males and females participate in singing.